pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 ```
 <br>

-For the sake of the rest of this lesson, we will not be focusing as much on ternary expressions.
-Binary operators are by far the most common in Python.<br><br>
+For the sake of the rest of this lesson, we will not be focusing as much on ternary expressions, but we might come back to them as alternatives in the **if-elif-else** lesson.

 ## Precedence and Associativity